MistressCipher/Dollhouse/MCDRN/MCDRN.md

 ### ERROR

-A special kind of definition that has a specific condition for triggering it.
+A special kind of directive that has a specific condition for triggering it.
+They interrupt all processing tasks.